Efrem-mn/Efrem-mn/README.md

 opportunities in technology.
 I enjoy turning ideas into reality through clean code, design, and smart solutions.
 🚀 About Me

-🌍 I'M From Ethiopia, building for the world.
+🌍 I'M From Ethiopia, building for the world🌏.

 🧠 Currently learning React, UI/UX, and backend development.